MicrosoftDocs/fabric-docs/docs/get-started/fabric-trial.md

 With a Fabric trial, you get the following features:

 * Full access to all of the Fabric workloads and features.
 * OneLake storage up to 1 TB.
 * One trial capacity per request.
 Additional trial capacities can be requested until a maximum, set by Microsoft, is met.
-The person making the request becomes the Capacity administrator for that capacity.

 * The ability for users to create Fabric items and collaborate with others in the Fabric trial capacity.

 Creating and collaborating in Fabric includes: